Menu Management

 1. Give your well drinks special names.
 A vodka tonic could be “Spiked Soda” while a Tequila Sunrise could be “Cancun in a Cup.”
 Rebrand your well drinks with memorable names to make them seem like more than well drinks.
 This means that you can get away with charging more for them while still keeping prices below premium craft cocktails on your menu.

 2. Dress them up.
 A drink in a plastic cup isn’t as memorable!
 Make your well drinks stand out by giving them garnishes like mint leaves and citrus wedges, pouring them into special glasses (think tiki mugs!), or using fresh squeezed juices.
-Make sure to hire a barback to assist bartenders and keep garnishes fresh – no one likes wilted herbs in their drinks!
+Make sure to hire a barback to assist bartenders and keep garnish ingredients fresh – no one likes wilted herbs in their drinks!

 3. Happier hour.
-Pair your well drinks with premium food items during happy hour to upsell more expensive items on your menu.
+Pair your well drinks list with premium food items during happy hour to upsell more expensive items on your menu.
 For example, your restaurant may charge $8 for a well drink and $15 for a premium sushi roll.
 The premium rolls have high profit margins for your business, but they’re rarely ordered because your customers choose cheaper options.
 During happy hour, you could pair a well drink with a premium sushi roll and offer both for a discount – both for $20 instead of $23.
 This kind of promotion gets customers to try more expensive items on your menu in the hopes that they’ll want to pay full price next time.

 4. Have a contest.
 Host a contest among your bartenders or customers to come up with the most creative well drink creations using just the basics.
 Feature the winning recipes on your menu and highlight them on your restaurant’s social media.

 Well drinks range in flavor and complexity.
 Some are simple one-liquor-one-soda combinations (hello, vodka soda) while others are more complex (Long Island Iced Tea, anyone?).
 While experienced bartenders will have a well drinks list and recipes committed to memory, new bartenders may need some guidance.
-Here’s a list of 19 essential well drinks and their recipes to get the party started.
+Here’s a list of 19 essential well drinks and their recipe information to get the party started.

 The vodka soda is a simple well drink that’s perfect for customers who don’t want the sugar or calories of a sweet cocktail.
 Garnish with a lemon, lime, or orange wedge.